Pathoschild/canimod.github.io/guides/using-mods.md

 3. Rename `StardewValley` in your game directory to `StardewValley.unmodded`.
 4. Unzip the [latest version of SMAPI for Mac](https://github.com/MacLeek/SMAPI/releases) (unofficial) into a temporary directory.
-4. Open the `SMAPIMAC` directory (so you see `StardewModdingAPI.exe` and other files).
-5. Copy all the files in that directory into your game directory.
+4.Double click the "install" file, and the script will automatically put all the other files in the correct places.
+Note that this release contains several mods pre-installed, so check out the Mods folder located in the game path to make sure you remove any mods you don't want after installation.

 That's it.
 Just launch Stardew Valley normally to use the game with mods.
 You can stop using mods anytime by running `StardewValley.unmodded` instead.